tjune1/cse15l-lab-report4/index.md

 # Fourth Lab Report - Jun T.
-For each numbered step starting right after the timer (so steps 4-9), take a screenshot, and write down exactly which keys you pressed to get to that step.
-For special characters like <enter> or <tab>, write them in angle brackets with code formatting.
-Then, summarize the commands you ran and what the effect of those keypresses were.
+In this lab report, for steps 4-9, I will summarize the commands I ran and what the effect of keypresses were.

 **Step 4: Log into ieng6**